4KSHAT0p/Perception/README.md

 ## ✨ Features

+#### Truly Offline application — This app is completely offline to use and doesn't require internet at all.

 #### 📱 Real-Time AR Visualization — Place, move, and rotate 3D furniture models in your environment.

 #### 🪑 Preloaded Furniture Catalog — Choose from a set of common items like chairs, tables, and sofas.